FAQ – How to Bid

 For example, lots 1 to 25 may close at 2 pm ET, while lots 26 – 50 may close at 2:10 pm ET.
-This continues from lot 1 until the final lots of the auction are closed.
+This continues until the final lots of the auction are closed.

 Please be sure to confirm the time that the auctions close, as closing times may vary by auction.
 For example, Fine Spirit auctions typically close at 4 pm ET, and Fine Wine auctions typically close at 6 pm ET.

 Why did the bidding continue after the lot’s closing time?